DerBrunoIR/PostHTML-build/README.md

 The build script differentiates between components and pages (via the file extension).
 - A page can be accessed by users.
-- A component can only be accessed if it is included in a page.
+- A component can only be accessed if it is directly or indirectly included in a page.

 Example source tree:
 ```